mobilegmYT/MCPIL/README.md

 ### :warning: Warning

-This branch of the project is currently being rewritten, until some design issues are fixed.
-Please refer to [issues](https://github.com/MCPI-Devs/MCPIL/issues) for most common bugs.
-All of them are produced by the lack of a good internal design, and practically broke the Launcher.
-A new branch is being developed from the ground up, so stay tunned!
+This repo has been archived as it's rewrite: [MCPIL-R](https://github.com/MCPI-Revival/MCPIL) has been released!
+It was because there were a lot of bugs in MCPIL, which were all produced by the lack of a good internal design, and practically broke the Launcher.
+It's highly suggested to use MCPIL-R instead of this.

-If you want stability, please consider using MCPI-Docker directly, or an old version of this Launcher ([v0.6.2](https://github.com/MCPI-Devs/MCPIL/releases/tag/v0.6.2) would be a good choice).
+If you still want to give it a try, use an old version of this launcher like [v0.6.2](https://github.com/MCPI-Devs/MCPIL/releases/tag/v0.6.2).

-This does **not** mean that the project will not be maintained anymore, so feel free to send reports, code, or other contributions.

 ## Getting started
 ### Prerequisites